ioannislyras98/Hangman/instructions.md

  # **Rules:**

  - You have 6 lives.
+ - You choose letters

+ # **How to play:**

- - You need to type a number(position of the letter in the word)
+ - You need to type a number (position of the letter in the word) and a letter.
+ - There is a list, which shows stats of words and positions, to help you.

+ # **How to play:**